Peri-LN: Revisiting Normalization Layer in the Transformer Architecture: Analysis

-\subsubsection{Growth of Hidden State}
+\subsection{Growth of Hidden State}

-To examine in greater depth how Peri-LN affects the forward propagation, we analyzed the absolute magnitude and variance of the hidden states using $1,000$ samples from the Wikitext dataset \citep{merity2016pointer}.
-Figure~\ref{fig:growth_of_hidden_state} illustrates how normalization strategies influence the forward-path hidden states over the course of training.
+To examine in greater depth how Peri-LN affects forward propagation, we analyze the absolute magnitude and variance of the hidden states using $1,000$ samples from the Wikitext dataset \citep{merity2016pointer}.
+Figure~\ref{fig:growth_of_hidden_state} shows how different normalization strategies influence forward-path hidden states over the course of training and across model depth.
+We observe the same pattern across all models trained with five different random seeds (\S\ref{appendix:additional_growth_hidden}).

-Two particular aspects of hidden-state behavior were noted: First, with respect to model depth, Post-LN maintains stable hidden-state magnitude and variance owing to the presence of a normalization layer in the main path (“Highway”).
-By contrast, because Pre-LN does not normalize the outputs of each Attention and MLP module, the magnitude and variance of the hidden states exhibit exponential growth following the addition operation in the residual path.
-For the Peri-LN architecture, which leverages Output-LN, we observed that hidden states remain comparatively well-managed.
-Next, regarding changes over training iterations, Post-LN continues to normalize each block’s output, which prevents any substantial increase or decrease in the trend as training progresses.
-Meanwhile, Pre-LN exhibits a relatively linear variance distribution at initialization, but escalates exponentially to extremely large values over successive iterations.
-In contrast, Peri-LN fluctuates more moderately, owing to the role of Output-LN in controlling hidden-state magnitude and variance throughout training.
+Across layers, Post-LN maintains stable hidden state magnitudes and variances because the main path includes a normalization layer.
+In contrast, Pre-LN omits normalization after each attention and MLP sub-layer, so the magnitude and variance of the hidden states grow exponentially after the residual addition.
+For Peri-LN, which adds an Output-LN, these statistics remain comparatively well controlled.
+Across training iterations, Post-LN’s block-level normalization continues to suppress large shifts, preventing substantial drift in magnitude or variance.
+Pre-LN starts with an approximately linear variance profile at initialization but escalates exponentially to extremely large values as optimization proceeds.
+Peri-LN again exhibits only moderate fluctuations, owing to Output-LN’s consistent regulation of hidden-state statistics.
+Further discussion appears in Section \ref{sec:ablation}.

-\subsubsection{Layer-wise Gradient Norm \& Variance}
+\subsection{Layer-wise Gradient Norm \& Variance}

 Ensuring a uniform gradient flow in large-scale model training is crucial for balanced learning across the entire network \citep{tensorprogram4, tensorprogram6}.
 As shown in Figure~\ref{fig:layerwise_gradient}, in Post-LN, gradients decrease as they propagate backward through the layers in the final stage of training, which can lead to vanishing gradients in lower-index layers.
 In Pre-LN, gradients increase as they propagate backward through the layers at initialization, potentially causing explosive gradients in the early phase of training.
 Both strategies display non-uniform gradient distributions—either vanishing or exploding—at different stages of training.
 On the other hand, Peri-LN demonstrates a consistent, layer-wise gradient distribution at both initialization and the end of training.
 By maintaining comparatively uniform gradients with lower variance across layers, Peri-LN avoids the extremes of vanishing or exploding behaviors.
 This stability is particularly beneficial in deeper architectures, where balanced gradient flow is essential for effective backpropagation.